-- Students who are failing with a grade below 65 in 2 or more classes will be given a blue card. - Teachers will sign the blue card if the student stayed after school and completed work for that teacher. - If a student stays all 4 days and completes the blue card, they will be eligible to participate in extra-curricular activities the following week. - If a student does not complete the blue card, parents will be called and the student will not be able to participate in any extra-curricular activities the following week.
+- Students who are failing with a grade below 70% in 2 or more classes will be given a blue card. - Students will need to stay after school Mon Thurs till the next report card/ progress report (7 weeks) - Teachers will sign the blue card if the student stayed after school and completed work for that teacher. - If a student stays all 4 days and completes the blue card, they will be eligible to participate in extra-curricular activities the following week. - If a student does not complete the blue card, parents will be called and the student will not be able to participate in any extra-curricular activities/sports the following week.
 They will also have to serve lunch detention for each day they did not stay after. - Mrs. Balen will monitor these cards and send out a list on Fridays to teachers to alert them as to who is ineligible to participate in extracurricular activities for the following week.
 If you have any questions regarding this, please call Mrs. Balen, 716-824-0726.